sheymans/oasp-r/README.md

     published by Sam Hocevar.
 See http://sam.zoy.org/wtfpl/COPYING for more details.

-The above clause for each and every single file under this project.
-Apart from that, do whatever you want to with the code.
+The above clause holds for each and every single file under this project (so I am not repeating it in files specifically).
+Given that "no warranty" clause, do whatever you want to with the code.